BurnOutTrader/fund-forge/DEV_TODO_ISSUES.md

+## Put buffer on server side
+- Consider moving buffer to server side to simplify engine logic

 ## Subscription handling
 Need a new function for warming up new live subscriptions.
 - Live subscription in symbol subscription handler could be simplified by just allowing the data server to determine the correct primary resolution.